StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/terms-of-service/data-management-faqs.md

 - only users with a business need are granted access to customer data
 - periodic reviews are performed to ensure RBAC access is up to date
 - AIS uses JWT tokens derived from the authentication process in all requests to backend cloud services.
-- when applicable, data is anonymized by replacing sensitive information with a suitable proxy replacement (e.g. SHA256 or one-way hash) of it before storage.
+- when applicable, data is anonymized by replacing sensitive information with a suitable proxy replacement (e.gSHA256 or one-way hash) of it before storage.

 > **What type of security testing is performed on AI Studio?**

-AI Studio employs various security tests including but not limited to:
+AI Studio employs various security tests, including but not limited to:
--	Penetration testing of all public facing cloud services
+- Penetration testing of all public-facing cloud services
 - Static code analysis of all HP source code
 - Container scanning of all HP built images
 AI Studio undergoes these tests for all new functionalities being released and periodically for all minor enhancements to existing functionality.

 > **What are the processes and procedures to ensure physical and environmental security?**

 Most AI Studio cloud services run on Amazon Web Services.
-Amazon Web Services is responsible for physical and environmental security of its data centers.
+Amazon Web Services is responsible for the physical and environmental security of its data centers.
 The Amazon Web Services data centers are Tier 3+ as per [AWS documentation.](https://aws.amazon.com/compliance/uptimeinstitute/)
 - The Amazon Web Services compliance and certifications can be found at [AWS Compliance.](https://aws.amazon.com/compliance/)
-- Amazon Web Services takes care of protection against external and environmental threats (fire, flood, earthquakes etc.).
+- Amazon Web Services takes care of protection against external and environmental threats (fire, flood, earthquakes, etc.).

 AI Studio uses tools from Amazon Web Services (e.g., Cloud Watch) to monitor the performance of Amazon Web Services.

->**What authentication and authorization methods does Z by HP AI Studio implement?**
+> **What authentication and authorization methods does Z by HP AI Studio implement?**

 AIS implements authentication and authorization of users using HP-ID.
 Once authenticated, AIS uses a role-based access control (RBAC) system to authorize requests made on behalf of users throughout the platform.
-The RBAC system ensures users may only access the data they are authorized to according to their role.
+The RBAC system ensures that users may only access the data they are authorized to, according to their role.
 AIS uses TLS 1.2 and 1.3 to protect data in transit and AES 256 encryption to protect data at rest.

 ## Data Transmission and Storage

->**What data can a customer opt-out from sharing with AI Studio?**
+> **What data can a customer opt-out from sharing with AI Studio?**

 The following table provides opt-out information: